Department of English

 The department teaches an undergraduate major in English and a major in Australian Literature.
 Both English and Australian Literature offer an Honours year.
 Students may give added shape to their studies by selecting units that form coherent ‘pathways’ though specific areas of interest.

-At postgraduate level the department offers a range of research degrees: PhD, MPhil, MA (Research) and DArts.
-The department also offers two postgraduate coursework degrees, the Master of English Studies (MES) and the Master of Creative Writing (MCW, from 2015).
+At postgraduate level there is a range of research degrees available: PhD, MPhil, MA (Research) and Darts and two postgraduate coursework degrees, the Master of English Studies (MES) and the Master of Creative Writing (MCW, from 2015).

 The Department also co-coordinates the Film Studies program